gupta977/wp-upg/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Visitors submitted image, content & Youtube, Vimeo Gallery.
+Frontend/Guest submitted post, images, Youtube & Vimeo Gallery.

 == Description ==
 = UPG - User Post Gallery =

-User Post Gallery (UPG) is the easy way to allow visitors to post/edit images, article, YouTube, Vimeo videos without registration from the frontend.
+User Post Gallery (UPG) is the easy way to allow visitors/guest to post/edit images, article, YouTube, Vimeo videos without registration from the frontend.
 Submitted post can be shown inside BuddyPress, ultimate-member plugins in a user profile tab as a gallery.

 Using layout editor, you can re-design completely using PHP & CSS.